manuelinfosec/toot-db/docs/examples.md

 # SQL Examples

-The following examples demonstrate some of toyDB's SQL features.
+The following examples demonstrate some of tootDB's SQL features.
 For more details, see the [SQL reference](sql.md).

 - [Setup](#setup)